Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Limit maximum characters in a couple of input fields
+* Fixed: Display issues in administration with small screen resolutions
 * Fixed: Wrong stylings when using custom colors
 = 1.5.4 =
 * Added: Register links to some error messages